Kimchi21/Data-Analysis_Portfolio/Google Takeout/README.md

 Removed the "Watched" word in the title column and reformatted the details columns to isolate the "From Google Ads".

 #### Create a Duration column based on the watch time
 The calculation for the duration presented a challenge for me.
 The original logic I used was the basic subtract the time difference between each video.
 However, I discovered this logic was flawed since if I just simply subtracted via the time differences but I did not take into account the time I was offline/sleeping/doing-something-else outside Youtube so therefore the ending watch hours resulted in the whole timeframe from July 17 to November 19 essentially (2977 hours).
-I thought of many things to filter out that "Time Space" and the solution I ultimately choosed was to drop anything longer than 3 hours gap and then continue the by row calculation.
+I thought of many things to filter out that "Time Space" and the solution I ultimately choosed was to drop anything longer than 1 hour and 30 minute gap and then continue the by row calculation.
 Yep it's a shortcut but it's a much better approximation than my previous method.

+Why 1 hour and 30 minutes?
+It's hard to approximate a good gap filter since this is based on my personal viewing habits, usually when I'm learning or doing projects, I watch some videos or listen to music on my second monitor, and then when I'm on my phone, I continue to watch something as I lay by my bed.
+For instance, when I'm working on something on my laptop, I have Youtube open, and then when I'm finished, I go lay on my bed and immediately watch something on Youtube without any delay.

 ### New Data Dictionary